b3j0f/conf/README.rst

 The parser ``exprparser`` permits to write simple expressions using the python builtin functions except those able to do I/O operations like the ``open`` function.

+Such expression is prefixed by the character `=`.

 In such expression, you can call back other configuration parameter in using this format (thanks to the idea from the pypi config_ project) related to a Configuration model:

-First, you use the prefix '=' in order to tell the default parser to read the expression such an executable expression.

 - ``#{path}`` where ``path`` corresponds to a python object path.
 For example, `#sys.maxsize` designates the max size of the integer on the host machine (attribute ``maxsize`` of the module ``sys``).
 - ``@[[://{path}/]{cat}].{param}`` where ``cat`` designates a configuration category name, and ``param`` designates related parameter value.